-The statutes also provide specific definitions for "manufactured home" and "manufactured dwelling."
+The statutes also provide specific definitions for "manufactured home," "manufactured dwelling," and "prefabricated structure."
 Manufactured dwelling is a more inclusive term, which includes residential trailers, mobile homes and manufactured homes.
 "Manufactured homes" are built to federal manufactured housing construction and safety standards and regulations in effect at the time of construction.
 "Mobile homes" were constructed between January 1, 1962, and June 15, 1976, and met earlier state standards.
 Manufactured dwelling parks are required to allow all three types (in addition to prefabricated structures).